SalmanAd01/CP-Bot/README.md

 $cscountproblem
 ```
 ![Screenshot (414)](https://user-images.githubusercontent.com/80933048/129574442-36ce2c7a-cf86-42fb-ad6f-3d02024264dc.png)
-- $$csproblem : This Command Is Used To Get The Overall Submission status Solve By The User.It takes the user_name as a parameters.
+- $csproblem : This Command Is Used To Get The Overall Submission status Solve By The User.It takes the user_name as a parameters.
 ```bash
 $csproblem user_name
 ```